-Some people choose not to or can't consider HRT.
-There are a variety of non HRT products and therapies that have been shown to help with menopausal symptom.
+Some people choose not to or really shouldn't consider HRT.
+Go to page 2 of our information Document 6 - 'Breast Cancer and Menopause' for a list of non HRT products and therapies that have been shown to help with menopausal symptoms.